Poisonite/MakeMKV-Auto-Rip/PROJECT-INFO.md

   - Progress tracking and result aggregation
   - Error handling and recovery
   - Integration with logging and drive management
-  - Support for async/sync ripping modes for optimal HDD performance
+  - Support for async/sync ripping modes for optimal SSD/HDD performance

 #### DriveService